Kh05ifr4nD/uifs/README.md

 # SUIF

-A simple user interface for FPGA, used in XDU teaching.
-It's written in Rust and [Slint](https://slint.rs) for the GUI.
+A simple user interface for FPGA, used in XDU teaching, written in Rust and [Slint](https://slint.rs) for GUI.